 Government Response and Advisories

-Multiple prominent universities have already released their official advisories regarding the class adjustments.
-The following institutions will transition to online learning on March 19, 2026:
+Multiple universities have released advisories regarding class adjustments for March 19, 2026.
+The following institutions will shift to online learning:

 • University of the East (UE) โ€“ Manila and Caloocan campuses will shift all classes to online modality